 First you must prove that you have been harmed.
 Then you must prove how much you have been harmed.
-The judge will expect you to have clear explanation of how you arrived at the amount of damages.
+The judge will expect you to have a clear explanation of how you arrived at the amount of damages you are requesting.

 Here are some tips on how to calculate the amount of damages.

 Tip #1 – If you are not sure, estimate the damages on the high side.
 Remember that you must have some sort of proof for how you calculated the damage amount that you claim.
-However, if you need to make an estimate at the time that you file the complaint, estimate a bit high.
-The judge cannot award you more money than the amount than you request.
-However, the judge can award you less than that amount.
+If you need to make an estimate at the time that you file the complaint, however, estimate a bit high.
+The judge cannot award you more money than the amount than you request but they can award you less.

 Tip # 2 – Be reasonable.
 Do not estimate damages too high.
 Again remember that you will need to show how you calculated the amount.
-If you estimate too high, you may miss out on a settlement with the other side.
-The other side may be too angry with you to work out an arrangement in advance.
+If you estimate too high, the other side may be less likely to negotiate or settle.
+Requesting a high amount of damages may cause the other side to become too angry with you to work out an arrangement in advance.
 (And a settlement agreement may be the best solution.)
-Also the judge has seen many more of these cases than you have.
-If your damage claim is outrageously high, the judge may find it harder to believe the other parts of your case where the judge needs to rely on your opinion.
+Also, the judge has seen many more of these cases than you have.
+If your damage claim is outrageously high, the judge may find it harder to believe the other parts of your case, especially where the judge needs to rely on your opinion.

-Tips # 3 - The monetary limits in District Court do not include interest, costs or attorneys fees.
+Tips # 3 - The monetary limits in District Court does not include interest, costs or attorneys fees.
 The maximum amount that can be claimed in small claims court is $5,000.
-However this does not include interest, attorneys fees or court costs.
+But this does not include interest, attorneys’ fees or court costs.
 The maximum amount you can sue for in District Court is $30,000.
-Again this limit does not include interest, attorneys fees or court costs.
-Review the difference between small and large claims.
+Again, this limit does not include interest, attorneys’ fees or court costs.
+Review the difference between small and large claims .
 If the amount of damages is close to the small claims limit, you may decide to reduce the amount in order to have your claim heard in the more informal small claims court.

-If you have a loan agreement, the first place to look is at the agreement.
-Some agreements include an interest rate that is due as part of regular payments on a loan.
-If your agreement notes an amount of interest, calculate the money owed to you by looking what is past due.
-You cannot claim money that is not yet past due; however, some loans have a special section that says that if any one payment is missed, the entire amount of the loan is due.
+If you have a loan agreement, the first place to look is at the actual agreement.
+Some agreements include an interest rate that is due as part of the regular payments on the loan.
+If your agreement notes an amount of interest, calculate the money owed to you by looking at what is past due.
+You cannot claim money that is not yet past due, however, some loans have a special section that says if any one payment is missed, the entire amount of the loan is due.
 If this clause is in your agreement, you can claim the entire amount that is left on the loan.

 Many agreements do not include an interest amount.
-If your agreement simply says that the other side will pay you back the $875 that you lent, you are not entitled to claim interest.
-MD Code, Court and Judicial Proceedings §11-106.
-Any “prejudgment” interest will be listed separately in the decision issued by the judge.
-MD Rule 3-604(a)
+If your agreement simply says that the other side will pay you back the amount that you lent, you are not entitled to claim interest.

-Tip # 5 – Include all of your court costs.
+Tip # 5 – Always include all of your court costs.
 Since bringing the case to court costs you money, you should ask the judge to include the court costs as part of the judgment against the other side.

 Tip # 6 – Claiming contract damages & “mitigating” damages.
 The terms of the contract usually lay out the amounts that you will need to consider in making a damage claim.
 Both sides should review the terms carefully and then decide what the real damages were.

-Ask the clerk of the court for a form or help in getting an interpreter.
-The clerk is the person behind the counter.
-If the court decides that an interpreter is needed, the court will pay for the interpreter.
-The court will need at least 5 days notice.
+Ask the court clerk for a form or help in getting an interpreter.
+If the court decides that an interpreter is needed, the court will provide one, however, the court will need at least 5 days notice.

 The court will help you to find an interpreter.

-To request a spoken language interpreter, please submit a Request for Spoken Language Interpreter (Form CC-DC41) to the court in which the case will be heard.
-Requests for interpreter should be submitted to the court not less than thirty (30) days before the proceeding for which the interpreter is requested.
+To request a spoken language interpreter, please submit a Request for Spoken Language Interpreter (Form CC-DC41) to the court where the case will be heard.
+Requests for interpreter should be submitted to the court no less than thirty (30) days before the proceeding for which the interpreter is needed.